High-Frequency Grid Trading

 skew = 1

-gridtrading(hbt, stat.recorder, skew)
+gridtrading(hbt, recorder.recorder, skew)

 Strong skew